monocilindro/Awesome-Hydrospatial/README.md

 -  [International Bathymetic Chart of the Southern Ocean](https://ibcso.org/) (IBCSO) is the authoritative map of the Southern Ocean with the largest database of depth measurements.
 With billions of soundings contributed by organisations across the globe.
 IBCSO is a regional mapping initiative of GEBCO.
 -  [NCEI Seafloor Mapping Tools](https://www.ncei.noaa.gov/products/seafloor-mapping).
 NOAA National Centers for Environmental Information (NCEI) provides depth data acquired by hydrographic, oceanographic, and industry vessels and platforms during surveys or while on passage.
 These data, which are used in several national and international mapping bathymetry projects, are free to the public with no restrictions.
 -  [NOAA Water-Column Sonar Data Archive](https://registry.opendata.aws/ncei-wcsd-archive/) hosts water-column sonar data archived at the NOAA National Centers for Environmental Information.
+-  [TPXO Web Service](https://tpxows.azurewebsites.net/)  provides tide forecast/backcast at any location/time using latest version of the global barotropic model TPXO9-atlas

 ### Magazines, journals and blogs.